RhinoSecurityLabs/ccat/README.md

 #### Exploitation Route:
 ![CCAT Scenario Diagram](/docs/images/ccat_scenario_diagram.png)

-#### Exploitation Route Walkthrough:
+#### Exploitation Route Walkthrough with CCAT:

-1. The attacker explores the AWS enviroment and discovers they are able to list ECR reposotieries with CCAT using compromised AWS credentianls.
+1. The attacker explores the AWS enviroment and discovers they are able to list ECR reposotieries using compromised AWS credentianls.

     * Enumrate ECR reposotieries